Contact us whenever you need it!

 Here are the steps to do so:

-Every state has different guidelines on emergency powers of attorney, so it’s essential to learn the ones that apply to you.
+Every state has different guidelines on emergency powers of attorney, so it’s keyto learn the ones that apply to you.

 There are also different POA formats for each state.
 You must follow these specific guidelines.

-While some states accept oral POAs, written documents will prevent confusion and potential arguments when the emergency POA is activated.
+While some states accept oral POAs, written documents will prevent confusion and potential arguments when the emergency POA is used.
 It is always safer to have everything in writing.

 Identify yourself as the principal and name your agent in the document.
-Enumerate the powers you wish to grant to your agent if you become mentally incapacitated.
+Enumerate the powers you wish to grant to your agent if you become unable to think clearly.

-Include as much detail and as many contingencies as possible.
+Include as much detail and as backup plans as possible.
 Avoid general or sweeping statements.
 Clarity is crucial in an important document that will dictate your future well-being.

 Some states require POAs to be notarized, but it’s better to get this done anyway to cover all your bases and prove the document is valid.
 Make sure you research which states require notarization and which do not.